garrardkitchen/resume/content/blog/principles.md

 }
 ```

 You could say that the above includes both a model responsibility and a service responsibility.
-These should be split into two seperate .NET types, as in this example:
+These should be split into two separate .NET types, as in this example:

 ```csharp
 class User()